Bantchee/Bantchee/README.md

 - 👋 Hi, I’m @Bantchee
 - 👀 I’m interested in becoming a software engineer
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning react and tailwind css
 - 💞️ I’m looking to collaborate on fullstack projects
-- 📫 How to reach me by messaging this account
+- 📫 Want to talk?
+Send me a message